mseyitoglu/deployables/1- simple app with flask-Jinja-Template/README.md

 - use git repo to manage the application versioning.

-- run the web application on AWS EC2 instance using the GitHub repo as codebase (will be shown by instructor).
+- run the web application on AWS EC2 instance using the GitHub repo as codebase.

 ## Outline

 - Part 1 - Getting to know the Python Flask framework

-- Part 2 - Write a Simple Hello World Web Application on GitHub Repo
+- Part 2 - Write a Simple dynamic webapp n GitHub Repo

-- Part 3 - Write a Simple Hello World Web Application with Jinja template on GitHub Repo
+- Part 3 - Write a Web Application with Jinja template on GitHub Repo

 - Part 4 - Install Python and Flask framework on Amazon Linux 2 EC2 Instance